Moez-Ahmed/Virtuoso-Showcase/README.md

 # Virtuoso-Showcase
 This Repository will simply be a journal of the most exciting work I've done with Cadence Virtuoso.
-The idea is to document and analyze my work to better understand the semiconductor design process.
+The idea is to document and analyze my work to better understand the semiconductor design process. **I am working through this repo as of 2/24/2026 - I have added information on SRAM but expect to add the rest of the results by mid march**

 Talking repo structure: Each folder contains a writeup on each memory type, to access a write-up for a specific device access the .md file